By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-The result of this effort to deny the problems resulted in a whole lot of unhappy people who kept up pretenses but never felt happy, never were able to do all they should do, until that final breakdown occurred.
+The result of this effort to deny the problems resulted in a whole lot of unhappy people who kept up pretenses but never felt happy, never was able to do all they should do, until that final breakdown occurred.

-The nervous breakdown, the DUI or the arrest was not the problem.
+The nervous breakdown, the DUI, or the arrest was not the problem.
 The problem was that there has been an underlying emotional or substance use problem that has gone untreated because people believe that denying you have a disease keeps you from having it.

 This happens a lot in the medical field.
 Lots of people avoid tests for cancer or HIV because they do not want to have the disease.
-As if not knowing would prevent you getting it.
+As if not knowing would prevent you from getting it.
 The result of failing to acknowledge an illness is not avoiding that disease.